VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/marketing/content-publishing.md

 ## Editing Content Publishing

 To edit content publishing details, navigate to Content Publishing block of Marketing module, double-click an item and make all required modifications.
-This way you can change any parameters described in theВ Create Content Publishing GroupВ article.
+This way you can change any parameters described in the Create Content Publishing Group article.

 <img src="../../../assets/images/docs/002-edit-content-publishing.PNG" />